dhana2552/udacity-deep-learning-tensorflow/Lesson 8/readme.md

 The concepts learnt so far are:
 * Common Patterns - Trend, Seasonality, Noise
-* Basic Forecasting approaches - Naive Forecating, Moving Average (to be updated)
+* Basic Forecasting approaches - Naive Forecating, Moving Average
+* Time window preparation - in order to use for model creation and evaluation